 - VMMPS currently does not check for the presence of reference objects (see section 6.2.6).
-It is required that at least one reference object is defined per ADP file, and your OBs will be rejected by the User Support Department if this is not the case. - You loaded pre-image and catalog, but hardly any (no) object appears in the catalog window or is marked in the display. - check in the catalog window the 'Max Radius'.
+It is required that at least one reference object is defined per ADP file, and your OBs will be rejected by the User Support Department if this is not the case. - You loaded pre-image and catalog, but hardly any (no) object appears in the catalog window or is marked in the display.

+- check in the catalog window the 'Max Radius'.
 It happened to us that with the columns X\WORLD and Y\WORLD in the catalog, skycat decided to pick its own Max Radius, which produced the funniest effect (OK, you are not in a mood of laughing right now, never mind).
-Try changing by hand the Max Radius to something really big (2700?). - The classical one: you pressed during step 6 the button 'Assign Slits' but of the gazillion of objects in the catalog, none was assigned a slit. - you might have been too ambitious in the common wavelength range.
-Try reducing it. - check the flags in your catalog (there are not all F for some reason, aren't they?)
+Try changing by hand the Max Radius to something really big (2700?).

+• The classical one: you pressed during step 6 the button 'Assign Slits' but of the gazillion of objects in the catalog, none was assigned a slit.

+- you might have been too ambitious in the common wavelength range.
+Try reducing it.

+- check the flags in your catalog (there are not all F for some reason, aren't they?)

 - Curved slits: you picked the object and are now clicking madly in the 'Curved Slit' window to determine the fancy curved slit, but no little dots appear.
 We have not found out why this happens every now and then, but we know that even if you do not see them, they are there (spooky).
 Try defining a few (virtual) points and click 'View/Fit' that should work. - There are occasions in which the subroutine/algorithm used to optimize the slit positioning, SPOC, does not converge.
 In such cases you will see a core dump message.
-If this happens for some of your masks please contact ESO's User Support at usd-help@eso.org for a possible workaround.
+One of the possible reasons is that the number of compulsory ("C") targets is too large.
+Try to solve this problem by reducing the number of ("C") targets changing the flag from "C" to "S" for a subset of them.
+If you still have problems please contact ESO's User Support at usd-help@eso.org for a possible workaround.